Mayank89544/Spam-Mail-Prediction-Using-ML/README.md

-# Spam Mail Prediction Using Machine Learning
+# SpamRadar : Spam Mail Prediction Using Machine Learning

 This project aims to predict whether an email is spam or not using a machine learning model.